-Somewhere in around the middle of the 19th century it was discovered that when fertilizer passed through certain soil, a calcium sulphate solution formed.
+Somewhere in around the middle of the 19th century, it was discovered that when fertiliser passed through certain soil, a calcium sulphate solution formed.
 The Agricultural Society of England reported that the soil must have minerals in it to cause this to happen.
 It was later determined that calcium along with magnesium were the main minerals that made water “hard”.

-You don’t hear to much more about softening water until the turn of the century.
+You don’t hear too much more about softening water until the turn of the century.

 The first water softeners were big and clumsy by today’s standards, and really expensive.
-They had to be regenerated sometimes two or three times a day, and most people didn’t really understand the technology.
-As a result they were mostly for commercial use, and only the very rich really bought them.
+They had to be regenerated sometimes two or three times a day, and most people didn’t understand the technology.
+As a result, they were mostly for commercial use, and only the very rich bought them.

 Clean Water Act of 1972

-The next big change in our industry really came about as a result of the “Clean Water Act of 1972”, which was brought about to make sure all Americans had access to safe clean drinking water.
-Of course this affected Canada as most of the softener designs and parts came from the States.
-It was also in the 1970’s that they really started to explore Carbon and Aeration, to take out other minerals such as Iron, Manganese and manmade chemicals such as pesticides.
+The next big change in our industry came about as a result of the “Clean Water Act of 1972”, which was brought about to make sure all Americans had access to safe clean drinking water.
+Of course, this affected Canada as most of the softener designs and parts came from the States.
+It was also in the 1970s that they first started to explore Carbon and Aeration, to take out other minerals such as Iron, Manganese , and manmade chemicals such as pesticides.
 The majority of which is taken out before the water was allowed to enter the softener, the idea being to protect it from getting a fouled resin bed.

-It now takes a Technician just a few moments to test your water, and check you’re plumbing, to know exactly what size system you need, and the best place to install it.
+It now takes a Technician just a few moments to test your water, and check your plumbing, to know exactly what size system you need, and the best place to install it.